aml2610/react-painter/README.md

 The image that would takes up the whole canvas.
 If it is a string, then it should be an URL for an image.

-> Note: You may not be able to save the image if the image is from other domain due to CORS issue.
-I'm still researching how to workaround this.
+> Note: It the image is not accessible publicly or via cookies, the image will not be shown.
+You can check the result via `imageCanDownload` property.

 ### render?: (props: RenderProps) => ReactNode